awsdocs/aws-single-sign-on-user-guide/doc_source/permissionsetcustom.md

 You can attach *customer managed policies* to your permission set\.
 Customer managed policies are IAM policies in your account that you create and maintain\.
 In contrast, [AWS managed policies](#permissionsetsampconcept) are IAM policies in your account that AWS maintains\.
 You can assign an customer managed policy as permissions for the role that IAM Identity Center creates, or as a [permissions boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html)\.

-When you create a permission set with a customer managed policy, you must create an IAM policy with the same name in each AWS account where IAM Identity Center assigns your permission set\.
+When you create a permission set with a customer managed policy, you must create an IAM policy with the same name and path in each AWS account where IAM Identity Center assigns your permission set\.
+If you are specifying a custom path, make sure to specify the same path in each AWS account\.
+For more information, see [Friendly names and paths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) in the *IAM User Guide*\.
 IAM Identity Center attaches the IAM policy to the IAM role that it creates in your AWS account\.
 As a best practice, apply the same permissions to the policy in each account where you assign the permission set\.
 For more information, see [Use IAM policies in permission sets](howtocmp.md)\.

 For more information, see [Customer managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#customer-managed-policies) in the IAM User Guide\.

 ## Permissions boundaries<a name="permissionsetsboundaryconcept"></a>